Congratulations to our 2017 Grand Prix winners – James Newton & Liz Coleby

 The Scoring System

-Put simply, the idea is to run as many races as possible to achieve your best 12 points scoring races, Participating runners will receive points based upon a comparison of a previous (within the last 2 years) personal best for that race.
+Put simply, the idea is to run as many races as possible to achieve your best 10 points scoring races (9 plus wild card).
+Participating runners will receive points based upon a comparison of a previous (within the last 2 years) personal best for that race.
 Don’t worry if you want to run a particular race, but have no previous form.
 You will still receive points for doing so (see below).